MitchAndJulien/Rush-Hour/README.md

 The In-Development:
 Julien: Sliding
 Anderson: Start Menu
-Mitch: Levels
+Mitch: Powerpoint

+Final Notes:
+Developing the classes, there must be JavaDoc

-Last Updated: 1 May 2017 13:47 EST
+Last Updated: 1 May 2017 14:44 EST